hawa-bah/black-codher-my-personal-project/README.md

 ## Project Structure

-This is the structure of the project
+This is the structure of the repository is:

 - README.md
 - client